microsoft/typespec/docs/tutorial.md

 #### Built-in decorators

-ADL comes built-in with a number of decorators that are useful for defining service APIs regardless of what protocol or language you're targeting.
+Cadl comes built-in with a number of decorators that are useful for defining service APIs regardless of what protocol or language you're targeting.

 * @doc - attach a documentation string.
 Works great with multi-line string literals.
 * @tag - attach a simple tag to a declaration